Girls’ Generation’s Taeyeon reportedly falls victim to real estate fraud

 “I was unilaterally informed about the damage, so I am waiting for the situation to play out for now.
 It upsets me to have to be speaking about these things, but it is to ask the people who are misunderstanding and viewing it unfavourably to refrain from jumping to any more conclusions,” said the singer.

-She later added that she was “not crazy enough to do speculative buying,” in response to rumours that she had bought the property with the intention of capitalising on its future value.
+She later added that she was “not crazy enough to do speculative buying”, in response to rumours that she had allegedly bought the property with the intention of capitalising on its future value.